Tyrrrz/interview-questions/!- General/What happens when you type google.com in your browser.md

 **Q: What is a web server?**

-Web server is a piece of software that handles HTTP requests, e.g. IIS, nginx, Apache, Kestrel, etc. It receives an incoming connection from a client (e.g. browser), routes it to a specific handler based on request parameters (i.e. relative URL, headers, content), processes it, and then returns a response.
+Web server is a piece of software that handles HTTP requests, e.g. IIS, nginx, Apache, Kestrel, etc. It receives an incoming request from a client (e.g. browser), routes it to a specific handler based on request parameters (i.e. URL, headers, content), processes it, and then returns a response.